daikoderu/django-object-lock/README.md

 ## Support

-`django-admin-lock` supports the following versions of Python and Django:
+`django-object-lock` supports the following versions of Python and Django:

 *   Python >= 3.6
 *   Django >= 3.0